CONSTITUTION OF THE OAK GROVE HIGH SCHOOL BAND BOOSTERS

 Section 3.
 Activities Fund

 The Student Activities Fund shall be a record of all monies generated by individual students and their families by way of approved fundraisers and cash deposits; and all monies, fees or other program debts owed by students.
 All monies shall be recorded by student name and accredited as such.
-These monies shall be used solely for payment of expenses of approved trips and functions of the Oak Grove High School Band and Guard or for supplies and fees necessary in connection with participation in said Oak Grove High School Band and Guard.
+These monies shall be used solely for payment of expenses of approved trips and functions of the Band and Guard or for supplies and fees necessary in connection with participation in said Band and Guard.

-Graduating student activities funds will be transferred to siblings currently in, or incoming freshman, Band or Guard accounts.
-No money can be returned to individual students when leaving the program.
-No private money should be deposited in this account because money is not refundable.
-All residual monies accrued from students leaving the program shall be transferred to the General Account.
+Student activities funds of graduating students will be transferred to Band or Guard accounts of siblings who are currently in the program or might enter the program.
+No fundraised money can be returned to individual students when they leave the program.
+No excessive private money should be deposited in this account because money is not refundable.
+All residual monies accrued when students leave the program shall be transferred to the General Account.
 The use of this General Account money will be decided by the Booster Board.
+The Student Activities Treasurer maintains and distributes the student roster and class lists.

 Section 5.
 Special Assessments